brown-cs-224/FEM-Stencil/README.md

 ### README

-You must also submit a plaintext README file.
+You must also submit a Markdown README file.
 This file should describe how to run your simulator (e.g. what command line arguments are needed?)

 This file should also list all of the features your simulator implements.